eveasian88/ProjectOne/README.md

 - If you answered yes to any of the above questions, then we have just the APP for you!

-## Soux Vide is a restaurant review site that strikes the perfect balance.
-The App is built on top of Firebase and utilizes the Yelp and Google APIs to provide a more accurate, efficient and user friendly restaurant ratin.
+### Soux Vide is a restaurant review site that strikes the perfect balance.
+The App is built on top of Firebase and utilizes the Yelp and Google APIs to provide a more accurate, efficient and user friendly restaurant rating.

 # We Got You Covered for Date Night